mattbradburyuk/blockchain/promises_demo/README.md

 ```

 Looking at the code shows how promises can be chained together and you can pass values through the promise chain

+The page i got most of this from is: http://www.html5rocks.com/en/tutorials/es6/promises/